- /etc/syslog.conf

 - Successful authentication and failed authentication attempts.

-usage.- Kernel and hardware component activities.
+sudousage.- Kernel and hardware component activities.

-jobs and mail activity (sendmail
+cronjobs and mail activity (sendmail).- …

-message format differs between RFC3164
+The syslog message format differs between RFC3164 and RFC5424, with both

 versions still in use today.